The lists that have been reviewedand excludedfrom Greater Books based on the criteria detailed on the Guidelines page are as follows.

 - Frank Parsons - The World's Best Books: A Key to the Treasures of Literature , a perplexing work, featuring elaborate tables, as well as lists, of recommended readings.
 His Preface and Introdcutory Remarks do not note Lubbock's list and its responses, so we can only assume that it was written and published with those lists in mind.
 The first table lists works in the following categories: Religion & Morals; Poetry & the Drama; Science; Biography; History; Philosophy; Essays; Fiction; Oratory; Wit & Humor; Fables & Fairy Tales; Travel Guides; and Miscellaneous.
 Those categories are ranked in order of importance, according to Parsons.
 The second table is in fact not a table, it's just a list: "a short special course, to gather ideas of practical importance to every life, and to make a beginning in the gaining of that breadth of mind which is of such vital value by reason of its influence on morals and the aid it gives in the attainment of truth" [original emphasis].
 Similar to the "minimum reading course" in Jesse Lee Bennett's What Books Can Do for You [see below], this list is not one of the great, or best, books, but rather a vague set of basic texts for (American) readers, consisting mostly of works from table I.

-While the list of table V, and perhaps those of I and III, meets the requirements of this project, it consists mostly of authors' names.
+While a list derived from table V, and perhaps I and III, would meet the requirements of this project, it consists mostly of authors' names.
 So does table I. Table III, on the other hand, goes to the other extreme, focusing on individual poems, or speeches, and excerpts of works, or even particular sections.
 Whether just transcribing table V, or combining all three (or five, to the extent tables II and IV don't overlap with the others), this list would take up an excessive amount of time, and offer a surfeit of authors' names with no works attached.

 The creators of the set present it in much the same way Eliot and Adler/ Hutchins would their own projects.
 In the 'Publishers' Preface' to the final volume, the Guide to Systematic Readings and General Index, the set is said to provide "an incalculable service to home-study and self-culture" of those at any educational level.
 "Year after year for any course of years, the eager student or the ordinary reader may take courses of acquisition or enjoyment, as in some vast university whose doors never close and whose resources of spiritual ministry are never exhausted."